Posts

 Image

-It's that time of year to choose your three favourite reads of the last 12 months on Shepherd (give it a go yourself): https://shepherd.com/bboy/2024/f/am-kirsch Find my best memoirs about surviving dysfunctional family, gender identity crisis, and murder https://shepherd.com/best-books/dysfunctional-family-gender-identity-and-murder ...and the top 250 reads from readers: https://shepherd.com/bboy/2024 My top ten of the last twelve months Honey Girl by Morgan Rogers Yours For the Taking by Gabrielle Korn Home Field Advantage by Dahlia Adler You Should See Me in a Crown by Leah Johnson I Heard Her Call My Name: A Memoir of Transition by Lucy Sante Some Strange Music Draws Me In: A Novel by Griffin Hansbury She Drives Me Crazy by Kelly Quindlen Felix Ever After by Kacen Callender Roaming by Jillian and Mariko Tamaki Horse Barbie by Geena Rocero ...and my twelve-month reading list (chronological) The Upside of Unrequited by Becky Albertalli You Should See Me in a Crown by ...
+It's that time of year to choose your three favourite reads of the last 12 months on Shepherd (give it a go yourself): https://shepherd.com/bboy/2024/f/am-kirsch Find my best memoirs about surviving dysfunctional family, gender identity crisis, and murder https://shepherd.com/best-books/dysfunctional-family-gender-identity-and-murder ...and the top 250 reads from readers: https://shepherd.com/bboy/2024 My top ten of the last twelve months: Honey Girl by Morgan Rogers Yours For the Taking by Gabrielle Korn Home Field Advantage by Dahlia Adler You Should See Me in a Crown by Leah Johnson I Heard Her Call My Name: A Memoir of Transition by Lucy Sante Some Strange Music Draws Me In: A Novel by Griffin Hansbury She Drives Me Crazy by Kelly Quindlen Felix Ever After by Kacen Callender Roaming by Jillian and Mariko Tamaki Horse Barbie by Geena Rocero ...and my twelve-month reading list (reverse chronological order): The Upside of Unrequited by Becky Albertalli You Should See M...

 Guest commentary published!